Antarctic fishes: Buoyancy

-Antifreeze glycoproteins (AFGPs)
+Antifreeze glycoproteins

-Antarctic notothenioids are able to survive the freezing temperatures of -1.86 C. with the use of antifreeze glycoproteins.
+Antarctic notothenioids are able to survive the freezing temperatures of -1.86 C. with the use of antifreeze glycoproteins (AFGPs).
 Antifreeze glycoproteins bind to ice that enters the body through ingestion of food, water and from their environment to prevent the organism freezing internally.
 AFGPs evolved from pancreatic trypsinogen gene for survival as Antarctic waters began to cool.
 They consist of repeating amino acids alanine-alanine-threonine to effectively bind to ice molecules and render them as non-threatening to survival.
 AFGPs are created in the pancreas and are released into the digestive tract to wrap around ice crystals so they can be safely excreted with excrement.
 Unused AFGPs are recycled by entering the bloodstream and cycling back to the liver for storage.
 Fish also excrete AFGPs in their mucus and on the surface of their skin to prevent external freezing.

 AFGPs do not eliminate all internal ice crystals and can instead fill fish with inactivated ice crystals.
 This can pose as a danger to the organism as well.
 Research has shown that summer warming of waters does eliminate internal ice somewhat but it does not do so explicitly.

-Heat shock proteins (HSPs)
+Heat shock proteins

 Heat shock proteins (HSPs) are expressed during exposure to high temperatures and is a characteristic held by most organisms.
 In some species of nototheniids, this trait is not expressed.
 The trait is not expressed because of the extreme cold of the Southern Oceans leading to upregulation of Hsp70.
 HSP expression indicates that regulation of Hsp70 occurred once during speciation, showing that it is a trait of most, if not all Antarctic notothenioids possess.

 Some Antarctic fish are able to resist perishing when exposed to temperatures 13–18 C higher than their environment but little research has taken place to explain how they survive.